timtoyoshima/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/domains/index.md

 <ApiOperation method="put" url="/api/v1/domains/${id}/certificate" />

-Creates the Certificate for the Domain
+Creates the Certificate for the Domain.
+If the certificateSourceType in the [Domain](#domain-object) was `OKTA_MANAGED`, it will now become`MANUAL` and Okta will no longer be managing certificates for this domain since a user-managed certificate has been provided.

 #### Request path parameters